IBM/fm-vs-code-extension/README.md

 - [IBM File Manager for z/OS&reg;][link-fm] `16.1.0`+
 - [IBM Application Delivery Foundation for z/OS&reg; Common Components][link-adfz-docs] `1.10.0`+
-  - There must be at least one ADFz common component server configured and deployed on the host that you want to work with
+  - There must be at least one ADFz Common Component server configured and deployed on the host that you want to work with

 Note that while `15.1.x` host builds might work, they are **not** officially supported.